 Canine coronavirus (CCoV)

 Canine coronavirus is often included in the 7-in-1 vaccine—more on that below.
 (Note that this isn’t the same as the Covid-19 virus, which so far doesn’t appear to be dangerous for dogs.)
-The symptoms of Canine coronavirus can include loss of appetite, vomiting, lethargy, and diarrea.
+The symptoms of Canine coronavirus can include loss of appetite, vomiting, lethargy, and diarrhea.

 Canine coronavirus vaccines are available, although this vaccine is not recommended for all dogs and will be administered based on your pup’s lifestyle and risk assessment.